sentryco/Telemetric/README.md

 - Add support for user_id (track user across devices and apps)
 - Figure out how to inject apikey and ma-id from github secrets, so that unit-tests works
 - make an assert to make sure posts are less than max allowed at 130kB
+- Remove TimingTracker, I dont think we need it